networknt/light-doc/content/concern/client.md

 }
 ```

 From version 1.5.32, the default Http2Client.SSL accepts the group specified by `defaultGroupKey`.
 An example config is shown below.
 No custom XnioSsl instance is needed in order to use trusted names in the default group.
-If names in other groups are used, the custom XnioSSL instance still needs to be created and used as shown above.
+That being said, if names in other groups are used, the custom XnioSSL instance still needs to be created and used as shown above.

 ```
 tls: